bibleexchange/courses/homiletics-1/en/200_qualifications-of-the-preacher.md

 ## He must be fit for service

-> Ecclesiastes 9:10&mdash;Whatsoever thy hand findeth to do, do it with thy might; for there is no work, nor device, nor knowledge, nor wisdom, in the grave, whither thou goest.

-God’s Word tells us to work with all of our might; this includes the preaching of the Gospel.
+God’s Word tells us to work with all of our might (Ecc.
+9:10), and this includes the preaching of the Gospel.
 The preacher should try to live healthy so he can have strength for the service of God.

 ### The preacher should be physically fit for service